roosahut/tiralabra/documentation/implementation_document.md

 The function returns the routes to the api.py POST route which return the routest back to frontend.
 Then the routes are displayed to the React-leaflet map.

-## Archieved time and space complexitys
+## Archieved time and space complexities

 ## Comparing the two algorithms